 Pediatric Dentistry is one of nine dental specialties recognized by the Canadian Dental Association.

-To become a dentist, you must go to dental school.
-Some dental school graduates move on immediately to practice as dentists, and these are general dentists.
+To become a dentist, individuals are required to attend dental school.
+After graduating from dental school, some individuals choose to immediately practice as general dentists.

-To become a pediatric dentist in Canada, dental school graduates must complete an accredited advanced education program in pediatric dentistry.
-Once they have completed this program, they will attain a specialty designation from the Provincial Dental Regulatory Authority in their province.
+For those interested in becoming pediatric dentists in Canada, dental school graduates need to complete a specialized advanced education program in pediatric dentistry.
+Upon successful completion of this program, they will receive a specialty designation from the Provincial Dental Regulatory Authority in their respective province.

 What do pediatric dentists do?